StuartCowley/api-playground-strapi-backend/README.md

 # 🚀 Booth Centre Protoype Strapi API

 This is the prototype backend for the booth centre CMS.
+The partner front end application is available for installation [here](https://github.com/StuartCowley/api-playground-strapi) and will be required to get the best of this application, see Setup step below for more details

 ## Content types and structure
 The API is built with the following collection types.
 These are schemas for data that is repeated such as artworks: